What to do if…

 Short answer

-Pause and do not pay or buy gift cards.
+Pause and do not pay, buy gift cards, or share codes.
 Verify the request using a known, separate contact method, then report it internally as a suspected scam.

 Do not do these things

-- Don’t buy gift cards “just to get it done”, even if you think you’ll be reimbursed later.
+- Don’t buy gift cards “just to get it done”, even if the message says you will be reimbursed.

-- Don’t click “invoice”, “payment link”, “share file”, or “confirm bank details” links from the message.
+- Don’t click payment links, invoice links, file-sharing links, or “confirm bank details” links from the message.

 What to do now

-- If it came by email, report it as phishing (UK).
+- If it came by email, report it as phishing.
 Forward the suspicious email to report@phishing.gov.uk.
+This route is for suspicious emails, not for reporting a crime.

-- Contact your bank or payment provider immediately and ask them to try to stop, recall, or reverse the payment if possible.
-Write down the time you called and any reference/case number they give you.
+- Contact your bank or payment provider immediately and ask what options are available to stop, recall, dispute, or recover the payment if possible.

-- If gift cards are involved: contact the gift card issuer/brand immediately and ask what they can do to freeze/stop use of any remaining balance.
-Keep the physical cards and receipts.
+- If gift cards are involved, contact the gift card issuer or retailer immediately and ask whether any remaining balance can be blocked or frozen.
+Keep the cards and receipts.

-- Tell your employer’s finance team immediately so they can check whether others are being targeted.
+- Tell your employer’s finance, IT, security, or manager immediately so they can check whether other staff, supplier accounts, invoices, or payroll details are being targeted.

-- If you’re in England, Wales or Northern Ireland, report fraud/cyber crime to Report Fraud (online).
+- If you are in England, Wales or Northern Ireland, report fraud or cyber crime to Report Fraud.

-- If you’re in Scotland, report fraud to Police Scotland via 101.
+- If you are in Scotland, report fraud to Police Scotland by calling 101.

 What can wait

-- You do not need to decide today whether to confront anyone, “prove” it was a scam, or handle disciplinary/policy issues.
+- You do not need to decide now whether to confront the sender, accuse anyone, or prove exactly how the scam happened.

-- You do not need to do a full device “clean” right now unless your IT/security team tells you to.
+- You do not need to do a full device reset unless your IT or security team tells you to.

 Important reassurance